toradex/torizon-samples/README.md

   python sample showing how to use OpenCV with i.MX8, i.MX8X or i.MX8MM
 - **tflite**
   python sample and how to build it for distinct NXP's i.MX SoCs
+- **tflite-rtsp**
+  python sample showing how to use and stream hardware-accelerated TensorFlow-lite with i.MX8MP and i.MX8QM
 - **multi-display**
   sample showing how to use multiple displays